 A dark blue suit is the backbone of a man’s closet.
 This set, in Italian corduroy, from Armoire d´homme has the perfect mix of classic and contemporary.

 You can’t go wrong when you start with a white shirt such as this plain poplin version from Margaret Howell.
 It will be the most versatile item in your wardrobe.

-A classic tie is an essential accessory for a man.
+A classic tie is an essential accessory.
 This preppy version is from the emerging Danish brand An Ivy has a classic shape and colour with a light modern pattern.

 A good pair of derby shoes works well with both a casual or tailored look.
 This tan pair from British B-store are perfect in combination with some dark navy chinos.